 Firstly, light passes through the transparent cornea.
 Most bending of light occurs here.
 Light then travels through the pupil and hits the lens.
 The lens also bends light, increasing the amount focused on the highly specialised cells of the retina.

-In long-sightedness (hypermetropia) the opposite is true and light converges on a point behind the retina.
+Hypermetropia means long-sightedness.
+Light converges on a single point behind the retina.
 This particularly affects vision of near objects, which need the strongest focusing activity, and means nearby objects can't be seen well.

 The retina is made up of millions of light-sensitive nerve cells called photoreceptors.
 Photoreceptors contain special chemicals which change when light hits them.
 This change causes an electrical signal which is sent to the brain via the optic nerve.
 Different types of photoreceptor allow us to see in a huge range of different conditions, from dark to light, and all the colours of the rainbow.